HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 **System event log info**

 -   If ipmitool is not installed, it will prompt in the patrol result that the software is not installed.
-You can directly install the software by clicking the \"Install\" button in the patrol result.
+You can directly install the software by clicking the "Install" button in the patrol result.

 -   Execute the command to view the Last Add Time in the record.
-If it is later than the last patrol, the patrol result will be \"there is a new log generated from the last patrol, please download the file to view the details by clicking 'download'".
+If it is later than the last patrol, the patrol result will be "there is a new log generated from the last patrol, please download the file to view the details by clicking 'download'".

--   If no new log is generated from the last patrol to the present, the patrol result will be \"no abnormal info\".
+-   If no new log is generated from the last patrol to the present, the patrol result will be "no abnormal info".

--   If the server is a virtual machine, it will prompt in the patrol result that \"No detection is required because the server is a virtual machine\", with the patrol status being "no patrol is required".
+-   If the server is a virtual machine, it will prompt in the patrol result that "No detection is required because the server is a virtual machine", with the patrol status being "no patrol is required".

 **Temperature and voltage fan info**

 -   If ipmitool is not installed, it will prompt in the patrol result that the software is not installed.
-You can directly install the software by clicking the \"Install\" button in the patrol result.
+You can directly install the software by clicking the "Install" button in the patrol result.

 -   Execute the command.
-If there is an item in the last column that is not ok or ns, the patrol result will be \"the following indicators do not meet the patrol requirements, please intervene manually and list the unqualified items\".
+If there is an item in the last column that is not ok or ns, the patrol result will be "the following indicators do not meet the patrol requirements, please intervene manually and list the unqualified items".

--   If items are all ok or ns, the patrol result will be \"no abnormal info\".
+-   If items are all ok or ns, the patrol result will be "no abnormal info".

--   If the server is a virtual machine, it will prompt in the patrol result that \"No detection is required because the server is a virtual machine\", with the patrol status being "no patrol is required".
+-   If the server is a virtual machine, it will prompt in the patrol result that "No detection is required because the server is a virtual machine", with the patrol status being "no patrol is required".

 ##### Compute node running status and statistics

 ![](assets/intelligent-inspection/image32.png)

-View the patrol report on "Historical records -\>Detailed report -\>Compute node running status and statistics".
+View the patrol report on "Historical records ->Detailed report ->Compute node running status and statistics".

 -   **License info:** displays the remaining license authorization time and the number of authorized nodes according to the license authorization information.

 -   **Heap memory:**

--   Configuration value: obtain max_memory from show @\@server
+-   Configuration value: obtain max_memory from show @@server

--   Current value: obtain used_memory from show @\@server
+-   Current value: obtain used_memory from show @@server

 -   **Direct memory：**

--   Configuration value: obtain max\_ direct_memory from show @\@server
+-   Configuration value: obtain max_ direct_memory from show @@server

--   Current value: obtain used\_ direct_memory from show @\@server
+-   Current value: obtain used_ direct_memory from show @@server

 -   **QPS and TPS of throughput:**

--   Current value: consistent with the current value recorded in \"Monitoring → Monitoring panel\".
+-   Current value: consistent with the current value recorded in "Monitoring → Monitoring panel".

 -   Peak value: consistent with the original data displayed on the admin index page.